rothos/protocol_1/index.md

 1. [h] What dead ends are you heading toward or stuck at?
 1. What has been the same or unchanging since your earliest memory?
 1. Why do you expect everything to work, versus suffering, failure, disappointment, harm?
+1. Why do/did you think anything was/is going to work out at all? (preconceiving/presupposing X)
+1. Why do/did you think you were an agent with (a) goal(s) at all? (preconceiving/presupposing X)
+1. Where is the future seated?
+In there?
+In here?
+Up there?
+Out there?
+1. Where are goals seated?
+In there?
+In here?
+Up there?
+Out there?
+1. Where is *the* goal seated?
+In there?
+In here?
+Up there?
+Out there?
+1. What are you wrapped around?
+1. True of false and why: “I”(?) believe “I’m”(?) evil and therefore undeserving.
+1. What would happen if you basked in the goodness of your seeming/provisional perfect irredeemability?
+1. Where is the sky judge?
+How can it/they be known?
+1. What mouse are you to what reality cat?
+1. Where are the credentialers, the certifiers?
+1. What if, whatever all this actually is, is ok?
+1. What if life is suffering?
+1. What if you’re being utterly carried and held in this physical world, this very moment, and this one?
+1. What would happen if you were ok?

 ##### p9